 - 1. Prior to each landing, ask the captain of the vessel for the best estimated weight (hail weight). - 2.
 Collect a fishing log for each sampled landing. - 3.
-Convert the hail weight from net weight to gross (head-on) weight, using the following formula: - a. hail weight $\times 1.1 = gross$ weight of fish being landed - 4.
-Apply the applicable sampling rate(s) to the gross weight to arrive at the weight of fish to sample, using the following formula: - a. $gross weight of fish being landed \times sampling rate = target sample weight$

-- 5. Find the sampling frequency (n) to be used to randomly collect fish for sampling.
+Convert the hail weight from net weight to gross (head-on) weight, using the following formula: - a. hail weight $\times 1.1 =$ gross weight of fish being landed - 4.
+Apply the applicable sampling rate(s) to the gross weight to arrive at the weight of fish to sample, using the following formula: - a. gross weight of fish being landed \times sampling rate = target sample weight - 5.
+Find the sampling frequency (n) to be used to randomly collect fish for sampling.
 The sampling frequency will differ depending on the sampling situation.
-The most common sampling situations are covered in sections 1.10.1-1.10.3 - 6.
-Collect an otolith and tissue sample and the associated weight-length data from each Pacific halibut chosen for sampling (each nth fish). - 7.
+The most common sampling situations are covered in sections 1.10.1-1.10.3

+- 6. Collect an otolith and tissue sample and the associated weight-length data from each Pacific halibut chosen for sampling (each nth fish). - 7.
 To determine when the sample is complete i.e., the total target sample weight has been sampled- use a running total of weight of fish in your samples, read from the scale and rounded to the nearest whole pound.
 A good practice is to add up the fish weight in each column of four fish (corresponding to the 4 fish in the otolith box).
 Then sum the weights across columns as columns are filled. - a.
-Stop sampling when your total weight of fish is within half the average weight of a Pacific halibut for that IPHC Regulatory Area (0) from your target sample weight.
+Stop sampling when your total weight of fish is within half the average weight of a Pacific halibut for that IPHC Regulatory Area (Table 1.2) from your target sample weight.
 For example, if your target sample size is 205 kg (451 lbs) for a landing from IPHC Regulatory Area 3A you would stop sampling when you reach 200 kg (440 lbs) because 5 kg (11 lbs) is half of the average weight of a Pacific halibut in that IPHC Regulatory Area. - b.
-If you cannot obtain a weight for any of your sampled Pacific halibut (e.g.; your scale malfunctions or a fish is too large and the plant cannot help you), use the estimated weight in Table 1.3 or Table 1.4 to keep your running total accurate and determine when you have reached the target sample weight.
+If you cannot obtain a weight for any of your sampled Pacific halibut (e.g.; your scale malfunctions or a fish is too large and the plant cannot help you), do not include that fish in determining when you have reached the target sample weight.